0b01001001/spectree/docs/source/migration.md

 3. Update hook functions to accept `model_adapter`.
 4. Replace direct `spectree.BaseFile` use with `model_adapter.basefile`.
 5. Replace Pydantic-only operations on Spectree metadata classes.
-6. Replace Starlette `PydanticResponse` calls with `SpecTreeStarletteResponse`.
+6. If using Starlette, replace `PydanticResponse` calls with `SpecTreeStarletteResponse`.
 7. Compare the generated OpenAPI document, especially component names and serialized response schemas, before deploying.